forero/astrocol_review/secciones.md

-Development of astronomy in Colombia
+# Development of astronomy in Colombia

+A decade of transition from civil war into a road to peace has also left its imprint into astronomical research in Colombia.
+These advancements have opened up the country as a potential partner for new scientific collaborations.

 ### (Intro)